jffcastro/AssetFlow/PROXY_SETUP.md

 1. **Browser Extension**: CORS Unblock or similar (not recommended for security)
 2. **Backend Integration**: Build a proper Node.js/Python backend API
 3. **Serverless Functions**: Use Vercel/Netlify functions as proxy
-4. **PricEmpire SDK**: Check if PricEmpire provides a JavaScript SDK
+4. **Pricempire SDK**: Check if Pricempire provides a JavaScript SDK

 ## Files Modified